matteocarpi/Niall-Fallon/content/pages/home.md

   up in Wakefield, in the north of England and trained as a theatre maker and\nphysical performer at Arthaus.Berlin (LISPA), The University of Kent, and Rose Bruford\nCollege London.
 He is currently based in Berlin.
-He currently works as the Choreographer and movement coach for the Berlin Opera Academy.
-He is based between Berlin and England. "
+He currently works as the Choreographer and movement coach for the Berlin Opera Academy and as an actor at the Deutsche Oper.
+He is based in Berlin and England. "
 gallery: []
 email: niallfallontheatre@gmail.com
 facebook: https://www.facebook.com/niall.machin